On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Calculations for

 In this appendix we present the computational data obtained by implementing Theorem \ref{mainthm:FrobChar} on a computer.
 This was implemented in \emph{Mathematica} using the package IGraph/M \cite{igraphm}.
 The code for these computations is available at \cite{code}.

 We compute $\mathsf{h}_g$ explicitly for $2 \le g \le 7$: see Table \ref{table:frobenius_data}.
 For scale, $\mathsf{h}_5$ is computed as a sum over 96 graphs and takes 8 minutes to compute on a home laptop, while $\mathsf{h}_7$ is computed as a sum over 2789 graphs and takes just under 3 days to compute on a home laptop.
+Figure \ref{fig:h2exmample} contains the calculation of $\mathsf{h}_2$ as a sum over three graphs; compare with \cite[Example 8.3]{cfgp-sn}.

 We extract from this data exponential generating functions for the numerical weight zero compactly supported Euler characteristic by setting $P_1$ to $1+t$ and all other $P_i$ to 1, see Table \ref{table:euler_char_fns}.
 We display these Euler characteristics for $0 \le n \le 10$ in Table \ref{table:euler_char}.